vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-img-annotator/README.md

 ## Components

-This library contains the following components:
+### ImgAnnotatorDirective

-- `ImgAnnotatorDirective` is the lowest level component, in charge of communicating with an Annotorious `annotator`.
+`ImgAnnotatorDirective` is the lowest level component, in charge of communicating with an Annotorious `annotator`.
 To use it, just add `cadmusImgAnnotator` as an attribute to your `img` element.

-  - ➡️ input:
+- ▶️ input:
-    - `config: AnnotoriousConfig | undefined`
-    - `disableEditor: boolean | undefined`
-    - `tool: string`
-    - `annotations: any[]`
+  - `config` (`AnnotoriousConfig | undefined`): the configuration, usually just set once.
+  - `tool` (`string`): the selection tool to use.
+  - `annotations` (`ImageAnnotation[]`): the initial annotations.
-    - `selectedAnnotation: any | undefined`
+  - `selectedAnnotation` (`ImageAnnotation | undefined`): the selected annotation.
-    - `additionalTools: string[] | undefined`
+  - `additionalTools` (`string[] | undefined`)
-  - ⬅️  output:
+- 🔥 output:
-    - `annotatorInit: any`
-    - `cancelSelected: Annotation`
-    - `changeSelectionTarget: any`
-    - `clickAnnotation: AnnotationEvent`
-    - `createAnnotation: AnnotationEvent`
-    - `createSelection: Annotation`
-    - `deleteAnnotation: AnnotationEvent`
+  - `annotatorInit` (`ImageAnnotator`): fired when the wrapped annotator has been initialized.
+  - `clickAnnotation` (`{annotation: ImageAnnotation, originalEvent: PointerEvent}`)
-    - `mouseEnterAnnotation: AnnotationEvent`
+  - `createAnnotation` (`ImageAnnotation`)
-    - `mouseLeaveAnnotation: AnnotationEvent`
+  - `deleteAnnotation` (`ImageAnnotation`)
-    - `selectAnnotation: Annotation`
+  - `mouseEnterAnnotation`  (`ImageAnnotation`)
-    - `updateAnnotation: AnnotationEvent`
+  - `mouseLeaveAnnotation`  (`ImageAnnotation`)
+  - `selectionChanged` (`ImageAnnotation | undefined`)
+  - `updateAnnotation` (`{ updated: ImageAnnotation, previous: ImageAnnotation }`)
+  - `viewportIntersect` (`ImageAnnotation[]`): OSD only, emitted when the set of annotations visible in the current viewport changes.

+### ImgAnnotatorToolbar

-- `ImgAnnotatorToolbar` is a dumb component used to provide a toolbar for selecting the drawing tool when using `ImgAnnotatorDirective`.
+`ImgAnnotatorToolbar` is a dumb component used to provide a toolbar for selecting the drawing tool when using `ImgAnnotatorDirective`.

-- ➡️ input:
+- ▶️ input:
-  - tools: list of tools, each with its Annotorious ID, icon, and tip.
+  - `tools`: list of tools, each with its Annotorious ID, icon, and tip.
 Usually you won't set this but just use the default.
-- ⬅️  output:
+- 🔥 output:
   - `toolChange`: emitted when the control is initialized, and whenever the tool is changed.

->Toolbar consumers just handle the `toolChange` event to set a `tool` property; the annotator directive's `tool` property is bound to it.
+>💡 Toolbar consumers just handle the `toolChange` event to set a `tool` property; the annotator directive's `tool` property is bound to it.

+### ImgAnnotationList

-- `ImgAnnotationList<T>` (where `T` is the annotation payload type) is a list of image annotations.
+`ImgAnnotationList<T>` (where `T` is the annotation payload type) is a list of image annotations.

 This list empowers an image annotations list component by maintaining a list of annotation/payload pairs for each annotation, where the payload type is defined by `T`.

 This list requires an instance of Annotorious `annotator`, and the type of the editor component to use for editing each annotation.
 It will then use the annotator to keep in synch with Annotorious, and a dialog wrapper to edit each annotation via the provided editor.

 Consumers should thus provide an annotation editor and a corresponding dialog component wrapper, which wires the annotation to the editor.

+This list manages its own internal storage of annotations, which wrap the inner annotator's annotations by adding to them some metadata essential to the UI (like the reference image), plus the payload specific to the attached model.
+It also manages the annotation selection.

+This implies that the list has to keep its own storage in synch with the annotator's storage.

+Typically, the annotation flow is:

+- **creation**: the user creates a new annotation by dragging.
+This triggers the `createAnnotation` event in the wrapped annotator, where the newly created annotation gets selected.
+The create event is handled by the wrapper directive which just forwards the received event, and the list handles it as follows:
+  - the annotation editor dialog is opened.
+  - when the dialog is dismissed with OK, the annotation gets updated in the wrapped annotator, and added in the internal storage, enriched with the payload provided by the dialog.
+  - if instead the dialog is dismissed with cancel, the created annotation gets removed from both the wrapped annotator and the internal storage.

+- **update**:

+TODO

 - `ImgAnnotationListComponent<T>` (where `T` is the annotation payload type) is a base class for image annotations list components.
 Derive your component from this, wiring its input `annotator` and `editorComponent` properties.
 Once both these are set, the list is initialized and ready to be used.
   - ➡️ input: